lud/elixir-todo/README.md

-# A simple Todo utiliy
+# A simple Todo utiliy for Elixir

-Todo is a small macro that helps you procrastinate more when you write code.
+Todo is a small macro that helps you procrastinate more when you write Elixir code.

-Just put todo messages in your code and they will be printed at compile time, there is no overhead at runtime.
+Just put todo messages in your code and they will be printed at compile time ; there is no overhead at runtime.

 ```elixir